 All scores will be uploaded to Canvas when ready.
 It is always the responsibility of the students to check their scores and make sure they are correct.
 Any appeal to score must be filed through email to isom2020@ust.hk, with detailed grounds, within 24 hours after its release.

 MATERIALS

 1. MAIN READING

 There will not be any textbook for this course.
-PowerPoint slides and Jupyter notebook notes are the major reading materials.
+PowerPoint slides and Jupyter notebook notes are the major reading materials, which will be provided on CANVAS.